start

 </xr-scene>

-# Gesture, give a thumbs up to your favorite work
+# Gesture, like a favorite work

-<xr-scene ar-system="modes:Hand" bind:ready="handleReady" bind:tick="handleTick" >
+<xr-scene ar-system="modes:Hand" bind:ready="handleReady" bind:tick="handleTick">

 <xr-assets bind:loaded="handleAssetsLoaded">

-<xr-asset-load type="gltf" asset-id="cool-star" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr - frame /Demo/cool-star.glb" />
+<xr-asset-load type="gltf" asset-id="cool-star" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr-frame/demo/cool-star.glb" />

 </xr-assets>